akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/softwarestack.md

 Note the *Configuration File* setting. *standalone-camel.xml* came with the mentioned *Wildfly-Camel subsystem* and must be selected here.

+I had serious trouble with the Hot-Deploy (re-publish) of the Fuse project.
+Which caused numerous restarts of the server.
+If you experience the same, have a look [at this issue and way I found to resolve it](https://github.com/wildfly-extras/wildfly-camel/issues/2964).

 ### A word on the JAVA Version
 The most basic thing to have for everything we do here.
 I worked with OpenJDK 1.8 and 11 and had no notable problems.